serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 Some of these expectations can be enforced by the programming language, but some of them can only be expressed as the documentation.

-This way it is both important to follow the implementation requirements imposed by LSP as well as use common sense and avoid changing subclasses in a way that they don't work the same as base clases.
+This way it is both important to follow the implementation requirements imposed by LSP as well as use common sense and avoid changing subclasses in a way that they don't work the same as base classes.
 The latter point may also helps deciding on inheritance vs composition (do I really inherit to create a new subtype of the existing type or do I just want to reuse the implementation?).

 But let's review implementation requirements and see what rules do we need to follow in the code.